Creating a WordPress website using Terraform

 Under

-.
+metadata, specify the metadata for creating a VM:<username>:<SSH_key_contents>.
 Regardless of the username specified, the key is assigned to the user set in the WordPress image configuration.
-Such users vary depending on an image.
-For more information, see Keys processed in public images. -
+Such users differ depending on the image.
+Learn more in Keys processed in public images Yandex Cloud. -

 -